SANEKDASH/MMAndConcurrecnyWorkspace/README.md

 ### Tasks
 Here you can find tasks you can do.
 They are placed in `memory_managemend` and `concurrency` dirs.
 We recomend you to start with mm tasks.

+Completed tasks are stored in coresponding branches.
+For example: you can see the implementation of lock free stack data in branch 'lock_free_stack'.